songweizhi/HgtSIM/README.md

 Help information
 ---

-        # HgtSIM is implemented in python3, please use python3 instead of python
+        # HgtSIM is implemented in python3, please use python3 instead of python.

         python3 HgtSIM.py -h